The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

 \begin{notation} We use the symbol $\{X_\eps\}$ to denote a family of objects indexed by the parameter $\eps > 0$, almost always used as a shorthand to denote the sequence $\left\{X_{\eps_k}\right\}_k$, where $\eps_k \to 0$ as $k \to +\infty$.
 Usually, for the sake of a lighter notation, we do not relabel subsequences.

 In inequalities like $A \lesssim B$, the symbol $\lesssim$ means that there exists a constant $C$, independent of $A$ and $B$, such that $A \leq C B$.
 In particular, dealing with sequences indexed by $\eps$, we use $\lesssim$ to denote inequality up to a constant independent of $\eps$.
-Whenever it is relevant, we keep track of the dependences of the implicit constants. \end{notation}
+Whenever it is relevant, we keep track of the dependences of the implicit constants.
+Whenever possible without inducing ambiguities, for the sake of a lighter notation, we avoid writing explicitly the measure of integration in the integrals. \end{notation}